Waterproofing methods, Modern kitchen designs, Vaastu tips for home, Home Construction cost

 Small honeycombs in concrete are typically less than 10mm in size and can be caused by minor voids or surface irregularities that are left after the concrete is placed and compacted.
 These small honeycombs are generally not a structural concern but can affect the aesthetic appearance of the finished product.

-2. Medium sized honeycombs:
+2. Medium-sized honeycombs:

 Medium-sized honeycombs in concrete are typically between 10mm and 50mm in size and can occur due to issues such as insufficient vibration during compaction or poor formwork installation.
 These honeycombs can reduce the strength and durability of the concrete and may require remediation to ensure the structural integrity of the finished product.